-- 8.5.1 As a result of the Hearing, or if the right to a hearing is waived, if a follow-up investigation as required by the Prohibited List is still needed, the IPC shall coordinate the conduction of such investigation and upon completion, again notify and call for a further Hearing. - 8.5.2 If no follow-up investigation is needed, or upon completion of such investigation, and as a result of the Hearing or if the right to a hearing is waived, the IPC Anti-Doping Committee shall make a recommendation to the IPC Governing Board on the Consequences according to the Code.
+- 8.5.1 As a result of the Hearing, or if the right to a hearing is waived, if a follow-up investigation is still needed, the IPC shall coordinate the conduction of such investigation and upon completion, again notify and call for a further Hearing. - 8.5.2 If no follow-up investigation is needed, or upon completion of such investigation, and as a result of the Hearing or if the right to a hearing is waived, the hearing body shall make a recommendation to the IPC Governing Board on the Consequences according to the Code.
 The IPC Governing Board shall be responsible for taking further timely action and for notifying the Athlete and the Athlete's NPC of any sanction imposed through a written, reasoned decision.